kissievendor/Team-Challenge_1/README.txt

 Calculation of nerve diameter and area

 ===============================================================================================================================
-The motivation for this project was to develope an automated algorithm that allows medical doctors to differentiate between amyotrophic lateral sclerosis (ALS) and multifocal motor neuropathy (MMN) of their patients.
-Based on an MRI data set, the area and diameter of nerves are determined which subsequently allows the MD to conclude the disease and apply the treatment appropriate to the disease.
+The motivation for this project was to develope an automated algorithm that allows to differentiate between amyotrophic lateral sclerosis (ALS) and multifocal motor neuropathy (MMN) of their patients.
+Based on an MRI data set, the area and diameter of nerves are determined which subsequently allows to conclude the disease and apply the treatment appropriate to the disease.
+The algorithm is to be used for research purposes only.

 The algorithm determines the diameter and area of the human nerves C5, C6 and C7 based on a data set of MRI-images.
 The locations of the calculated values are directly after the ganglion and 1cm along the nerve route.